cmoorer0/cs203-project2/README.md

     - Add Report w/ Graphs to GUI
 - Data Handling
     - Store metrics in an excel sheet that continues to be updated ( Generating and saving performance graphs dynamically  )
-- Implementing additional algorithms (e.g., Shell Sort, Radix Sort, or Interpolation Search)
-- Adaptive Sort Option: detect if data is nearly sorted and autoatically pick the best sort method.
+- Adaptive Sort Option: detect if data is nearly sorted and automatically pick the best sort method based on user question (do you care about space or time?).